qiboteam/qibochem/doc/source/tutorials/measurement.rst

 ..
 Figure: Graph for BK H

-We then have to solve the problem of finding the smallest possible number of complete subgraphs (groups of Pauli terms).
+We then have to solve the minimum clique cover problem of finding the smallest possible number of complete subgraphs (groups of Pauli terms).

 .. code-block:: python